ruankie/langfuse-monitoring-eval/slides/slides.md

 > Instrumenting your code

-- Configure your service to talk to your Langfuse instance
+- Configure your app to talk to your Langfuse instance
   - Python decorator
   - LangChain handler

 ---